darconeous/ham-addr-old/n6drc-arnce.md

 always stored in big-endian order.

-When writing out a HAM-64 address, each chunk is shown as a four-digit hexadecimal number, with each chunk separated by a colon `:`.
+When writing out a HAM-64 address, each chunk is shown as a four-digit hexadecimal number, with each chunk separated by a dash `-`.

 Lets have a look at a relatively short callsign, `N6DRC`:

  *  `N6D` encodes to `0x5CAC`
  *  `RC ` encodes to `0x70F8`

-Thus, the full ham address for this callsign is `5CAC:70F8:0000:0000`.
+Thus, the full ham address for this callsign is `5CAC-70F8-0000-0000`.

 By convention, all trailing chunks with the value `0x0000` are omitted for brevity.
-Because the HAM-64 encoding of `N6DRC` has two trailing zero chunks, `5CAC:70F8` is the preferred notation.
+Because the HAM-64 encoding of `N6DRC` has two trailing zero chunks, `5CAC-70F8` is the preferred notation.

 The process is identical for large callsigns, like `VI2BMARC50`: